Jacob Knopf: Career Snapshot

 UX Audit + Rapid Prototyping

-Qualitative Research, Quantitative Research, Wireframing, Rapid Prototyping
+Content Design, User Interviews, A/B Testing, Competitive Analysis, Design Strategy, Journey Mapping, Survey Design, Qualitative Research, Quantitative Research, Wireframing, Rapid Prototyping

 Tools